-“I have fond memories of working on the farm where my father worked with dairy cattle, but I sure don’t miss the humidity!”
+“I have happy memories of working on the dairy farm in Maryland where my father worked, but I sure don’t miss the humidity!”
 Lucy recalls.
-“I was so relieved to get to Colorado!”
+“I was so relieved to get to Colorado.”

 Lucy finds conservation work to be challenging and rewarding.
 She is always striving to keep up with changing legal requirements, tax benefits, and new funding opportunities for landowners.

-When not working on Central Colorado Conservancy projects, Lucy enjoys riding horses and mountain biking, hiking and cross-country skiing.
+When not working on Central Colorado Conservancy projects, Lucy enjoys riding horses, mountain biking, hiking, and cross-country skiing.

 Conservation Director Lucy Waldo can be contacted at email@example.com or (970) 901-1816.